Annual Corporate Governance Report

 COMPLIANT/ NON-COMPLIANT | ADDITIONAL INFORMATION | EXPLANATION | |

-1. Board identifies the company's various stakeholders and promotes cooperation between them and the company in creating wealth, growth and sustainability | Non-Compliant | Generali only has nominal shareholders who are also the directors.
-99.9% of the shares are owned by Generali Asia N.V., which is represented through a proxy. | |
+1. Board identifies the company's various stakeholders and promotes cooperation between them and the company in creating wealth, growth and sustainability | Non-Compliant (Not Applicable) | GLAPI is wholly owned by a single shareholder. | |

 Recommendation 14.2 | |||

-1. Board establishes clear policies and programs to provide a mechanism on the fair treatment and protection of stakeholders. | Compliant | Please see Code of Conduct available on the website in this link | |
+1. Board establishes clear policies and programs to provide a mechanism on the fair treatment and protection of stakeholders. | Compliant | Link: Code of Conduct 03.
+Fair conduct of business The Group conducts business in compliance with law, internal regulations and professional ethics.
+Employees must behave fairly and honestly, observing applicable law, internal regulations, the provisions of this Code and of the implementing regulations and the Group’s sustainability commitments. | |

 Recommendation 14.3 | |||

-1. Board adopts a transparent framework and process that allow stakeholders to communicate with the company and to obtain redress for the violation of their rights, | Compliant | Please see Code of Corporate Governance, particularly Article 8 thereof, in this link | |
+1. Board adopts a transparent framework and process that allow stakeholders to communicate with the company and to obtain redress for the violation of their rights, | Compliant | Link: Code of Corporate Governance 9.C.3.
+The Board of Directors should submit for approval of the shareholders the rules of procedure to be followed in order to permit an orderly and effective conduct of the shareholders’ meetings of the Company, emphasizing on the right of each shareholder to express his or her opinion on the matters under discussion. | |

 Principle 15: A mechanism for employee participation should be developed to create a symbiotic environment, realize the company's goals and participate in its corporate governance processes. | |||